-In August, the salmon have made it upriver, so the feeding ends and the bears disappear for a few weeks.
+In August, the salmon have made it upriver, so the feeding ends.

-The photos below, and one earlier in this post, were taken by Mark Gniewyk.
-Mark shared these awesome photos with us prior to our trip to Alaska.
-Since we did not get to see the bear feeding on salmon that typically occurs in July, he very kindly agreed to allow us to share them on our website.
-These photos were taken July 8, 2018.
-Thank you Mark!
+The photo below was taken by Mark Gniewyk.
+Mark shared his awesome photos with us prior to our trip to Alaska.
+On our first trip to Katmai, when we did not get to see the bear feeding on salmon that typically occurs in July, he very kindly agreed to allow us to share his photos on our website.
+This photo was taken July 8, 2018.
+Thank you, Mark!

 Photo credit: Mark Gniewyk

 You can stay at either Brooks Lodge or Brooks Camp Campground.
 Brooks Lodge is expensive (it’s roughly $950 per night for a room that accommodates 4 people) and, due to its popularity, you have to enter a lottery to get a reservation.
 The lottery opens up in December, about 18 months before the summer season.
 For example, in December 2023, you can enter the lottery for the summer season of 2025.

 If you don’t get a reservation in the lottery, you might be able to get a space from someone who cancels.
 This is how we got our two night reservation for July 2021.
 We called Brooks Lodge in April, just checking to see if they had any availability in the summer.
 They did and we then designed our entire Alaska itinerary around our 3-day stay in Katmai.

 Near the lodge is a campground.
 This is operated by the National Park Service and reservations need to be made in advance.